dshmelev/jetbrain-task/README.md

 ---
 ## 🖥 Manual Production Deployment

-1. Go to the **Actions** tab in GitHub.
+1. Go to **Actions → jetbrain devops task**.
-2. Select **jetbrain devops task** workflow.
-3. Click **Run workflow** on the `main` branch.
-4. The workflow will:
-- Verify that the `staging-latest` image exists.
+2. Select the `main` branch and click **Run workflow**.
+3. Provide the **SHA image tag** of the staging build (from last staging deploy).
-- Create a GitHub Issue for manual approval.
+4. A GitHub Issue will be created requesting approval.
-- Wait for approval before deploying.
-- Deploy the verified image to **Production** using Helm.
+5. Once approved, the workflow deploys that image to production.

 ---
 ### Overview